A short explainer

 - Have a strong advantage in the emerging green economy.

-This course is now closed for applications on the Springboard+ website but will open again next year.
+This course is open for applications through the HEA Springboard+ website here.

 Below is a summary of the application procedures and funding eligibility.

 The full document requirements are on Springboard+.
 Please read them carefully.

 You will need to upload some supporting documents as part of your application:

 - Your academic transcript to show you have a level 8 qualification (or higher).
 Alternatively, you can apply through Recognition of Prior Learning.
 See ‘Entry Requirements’ for full details.